Would you like to choose new icons for custom post types in your admin dashboard?

 'menu_icon' => 'http://www.example.com/wp-content/uploads/2022/08/your-cpt-icon.png',

-The extra spaces in these snippets are intentional and will make sure the code lines up neatly when you paste it into the larger code block above.
+The extra spaces in these snippets are intentional and will ensure the code lines up neatly when you paste it into the larger code block above.

-Remember that when you use this code, you need to change to your own Dashicon CSS class or image icon URL.
+Remember that when you use this code, you must change it to your own Dashicon CSS class or image icon URL.

 We hope this tutorial helped you learn how to add icons for custom post types in WordPress.
-You may also want to learn how to keep your website secure, or check out our list of common WordPress errors and how to fix them.
+Next, you may also want to check out our guides on how to include custom post types in WordPress search results and how to switch/convert custom post types in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.